 Biceps Brachii is a two-headed single muscle which is located on the upper arm in between the shoulder and the elbow.
 The fusiform fleshy belly of the biceps is divided into a long and a short head.

-The biceps brachii muscle emerges from scapula by two heads: long and short:
+The biceps brachii muscle emerges from the scapula by two heads: long and short:

-- Long head occurs from supraglenoid tubercle within the capsule of shoulder joint.
-Its tendon goes on above the head of humerus and arises from the joint through intertubercular sulcus.
+- Long head occurs from supraglenoid tubercle within the capsule of the shoulder joint.
+Its tendon goes on above the head of the humerus and arises from the joint through intertubercular sulcus.